Pauan/fable-getting-started/README.md

 [`yarn`](https://yarnpkg.com/) installed.

 You can get [`yarn`](https://yarnpkg.com/) from
-[its website](https://yarnpkg.com/en/docs/install), or alternatively by using the following command:
+[its website](https://yarnpkg.com/en/docs/install), or alternatively you can use the following command:

 ```
 npm install --global yarn
 ```

 Now you must use [`yarn install`](https://yarnpkg.com/en/docs/cli/install), which will download all of the necessary dependencies for the project.

 After the dependencies are downloaded, it will then automatically compile your project.

-You can instead use [`yarn`](https://yarnpkg.com/en/docs/cli/install) which is exactly the same as [`yarn install`](https://yarnpkg.com/en/docs/cli/install)
+**Note:** you can instead use [`yarn`](https://yarnpkg.com/en/docs/cli/install), which is exactly the same as [`yarn install`](https://yarnpkg.com/en/docs/cli/install)

 You do not need to install Fable globally: Fable will be installed locally inside of the `node_modules` folder.
 This makes it easier for other people to